8 Ways to Beat the Post Long Weekend Blues

 Well, when the realistic path does not bear any fruit, try to pull this line on the most industrious people on that couple of emails you only managed to preview in your excitement.
 Jet lags and stiff necks are serious hazards in the new world, you might get away with it!

 Driving from Nairobi to Malindi may be different from climbing Mt.
 Kilimanjaro, but they are both worthwhile holiday activities that make some of our things-to-do before the year ends.
 As soon as you recover your breath; rediscover that list from the labyrinth of your bookshelf or your closet and proudly cross what is done.
 Remember no activity is too small, you are now a certified been-there-done-that!
 In the words of traveller and scholar, Ibn Battuta, “travel leaves you speechless, then turns you into a storyteller”

 The most common of little vices of the Wanderer is abandoning healthy eating and indulging in all kind of drinks apart from water.
 Hopefully, your all-time faithful water bottle will be patiently waiting for your come-back after your long weekend breakup.
 Staying hydrated after a long trip away from the usual will help your body to function better, therefore making your ease-in process even quicker.

 5. Refresh your routine

-One more thing that getting off from the familiar and discovering new regions does to the traveler is give them a fresh perspective on even the most mundane of tasks.
+One more thing that getting off from the familiar and discovering new regions does to the traveller is given them a fresh perspective on even the most mundane of tasks.
 Take advantage of this rejuvenation to hit the refresh button on the boring and predictable and inject some fun in there before it fades off.
-For instance, aim to make a new friend from your neighborhood or health club or even adapt a new and happy habit such as saying hello and good day to the askaris at your estate gate.
+For instance, aim to make a new friend from your neighbourhood or health club or even adopt a new and happy habit such as saying hello and good day to the askaris at your estate gate.

 6. Create a to-do list